Applications for the 2023 round are now open and close on Tuesday 26 April 2022 at 5pm (AEST).

 - the relevance and value of the National Library's unique, rare or comprehensive collections to the proposed research

-- feasibility of access to collection based on rights and access conditions, and the physical condition of materials
+- the feasibility of access to collection based on rights and access conditions, and the physical condition of materials

 Members of the Fellowships Advisory Committee include representatives from the learned Academies, relevant peak bodies, and the Director-General of the National Library.